kzssc/ac-cv/index.md

 `2021/22 T1`
 - Teaching assessment: N/A

-`2022`
+`Certificate`
-- Received "Excellent" for Initial Training in University Teaching Programme (FIDU), Universitat Pompeu Fabra
+- Received "One of the Best" for Initial Training in University Teaching Programme (FIDU), Universitat Pompeu Fabra

 ## Awards